george-studenko/100_Days_of_ML_Code/README.md

 ## Day 15 : Oct 14, 2018

-**Today's Progress** : I've been learning about YOLO (You Only Look Once) algorithm, I've also been documenting how to troubleshoot Conda enviroments problems with Jupyter notebooks and trying to make OpenCV work properly in Ubuntu.
+**Today's Progress** : I've been learning about YOLO (You Only Look Once) algorithm, I've also been documenting how to troubleshoot Conda environments problems with Jupyter notebooks and trying to make OpenCV work properly in Ubuntu.

-**Thoughts**: YOLO seems to be amazing, you do need a GPU for real time recognition, with CPU it can take 2 to 3 seconds to analize an image and return the outputs, looking forward to start using it!
+**Thoughts**: YOLO seems to be amazing, you do need a GPU for real time recognition, with CPU it can take 2 to 3 seconds to analyze an image and return the outputs, looking forward to start using it!

 **Link to work:** [YOLO](content/YOLO.md) | [Conda](content/Conda.md)